xXTacticalWaffleXx/skyblock-death-tracker/README.md

 find ur exe

-host it
+## build instructions on gcc

+install the libraries needed with your distros package manager

+in this case libcurl jsoncpp and curlpp

+navigate to [root of git repo]/hoopa deathh bot/

+run g++ hoopa deathh bot.cpp discord_webhook.cc -lcurl -lcurlpp -ljsoncpp

-if you build this repo on plain msvc or gcc please make a pull request with those instructions
+if you build this repo on plain msvc please make a pull request with those instructions

 feel free to contact me on